ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_flato13ipcc.rst

-   Figure 9.4: Annual-mean precipitation rate (mm day-1) for the period 1980-2005. a) multi-model mean, b) bias as the difference between the CMIP5 multi-model mean and the climatology from the Global Precipitation Climatology Project (Adler et al., 2003), c) difference between the multi-model mean and the ECMWF reanalysis of the seasonality, and d) difference between the multi-model mean and the ERA-Interim absolute seasonality.
+   Figure 9.4: Annual-mean precipitation rate (mm day-1) for the period 1980-2005. a) multi-model mean, b) bias as the difference between the CMIP5 multi-model mean and the climatology from the Global Precipitation Climatology Project (Adler et al., 2003), c) multi-model mean absolute error with respect to observations, and d) multi-model mean error relative to the multi-model mean precipitation ifself.

 .. figure::  /recipes/figures/flato13ipcc/fig-9-5.png
    :align:   center